CrankySupertoon/Megatron/README.md

 **Twitch Live alerts**

 Want a certain twitch stream to alert in a channel when it's live with a preview, title and current game?
-Just type `!twitch TwitchChannelname` in the channel you want alerts and FearedBot will monitor that for you!
+Just type `!twitch TwitchChannelname` in the channel you want alerts and Megatron will monitor that for you!

 **Accept Terms for Role**